warthog37/tilted-gryphons.github.io/aq40-strats.md

 * Melee start on the right, casters on the left
 * 5 seconds before teleport melee start running to the other side
 * When they port they gain some aggro on the closest player
+	* Vek'Lor will Arcane Blast if anyone is in melee range so beware on teleport
+		* Bubble Melee Tank when he's inc on tele.
+Tank make sure to get punted to a safe spot
 	* Make sure to get in position beforehand
 	* Warriors can drag Vek'nilash to wall to help casters when port happens
 * Move out of blizzard